pydantic/pydantic/docs/concepts/json_schema.md

 ### Programmatic field title generation

-The `field_title_generator` parameter can be used to programmatically generate the title for a field based on its name.
+The `field_title_generator` parameter can be used to programmatically generate the title for a field based on its name and info.

 See the following example: